kameshr/prifpy/README.md

-# PRIFPY: A Python module for computing the prime factorization of numers.
+# PRIFPY: A Python module for computing the prime factorization of numbers.
 It has dependencies on [sympy](https://www.sympy.org/en/index.html) and [numpy](https://numpy.org/) libraries.
 Please install them using `pip` before using `prifpy`.

 ## Usage: